michael105/rinit/README.md

 busybox isn't included,
 yet it doesn't compile with minilib.
+However the sh of busybox has the big advantage of having most external programs included.

 Not possible yet to include other init systems.
 Just plain shell scripts.